dpressel/mint/README.md

-# MinT: Minimal Transformers from Scratch!
+# MinT: Minimal Transformer Library

+A minimal implementation of common Transformers from scratch!

 ## A Tiny Library for Transformers from the ground up